natir/blog/content/long-read-misassemblies/index.md

 Relocation misassemblies are the most common type of misassemblies and we can impute the reduction of misassemblies to relocation misassemblies reduction.

 ### Relocation length distribution

+We see previously for our not corrected assemblies a majority of misassemblies was relocation we are now focus on this type of misassemblies.

 The file `{quast_output}/contigs_reports/all_alignements_{assembly_file_name}.tsv` contains information about mapping and misassemblies.
 For other information on how quast store mapping and misassemblies information read [quast faq](http://quast.bioinf.spbau.ru/manual.html#sec7).

 ![relocation_length.svg](relocation_length.svg)

-This figure shows a violin plot of log of length associate to recombination, if the length is positive assembly mis a part of reference (green curve), if the length is negative assembly duplicate a part of the reference (orange curve).
-The boxplot in the violin was build with all absolute value. ([source code](relocation_length.py), [data](relocation_length.csv))
+This figure shows a swarm plot of log of length associate to recombination it's the size of the gap between mapping border the misassemblies. if the length is positive assembly mis a part of reference (green point), if the length is negative assembly duplicate a part of the reference (orange point), [source code](relocation_length.py), [data](relocation_length.csv) and raw data was avaible.

 For *H. sapiens* majority of relocation was positive and short (between 1000 and 5000 base), with some very large relocation.
-For *C. elegans* it's different, majority of relocation is negative and largest relocation was shortest than *H. sapiens*. *D. melanogaster* contains more relocation than *H. sapiens* and *C. elegans*, the area under the kde curve are larger.
+For *C. elegans* it's different, majority of relocation is negative and largest relocation was shortest than *H. sapiens*.
+For *D. melanogaster* the size of relocations was more spread the majority of relocation isn't the shortest this confirm by the appearance of the curve seen in the previous part when the extensize-min-size is increased, the number of relocations decreases less quickly than for the other datasets.

 With this representation we can analyse the difference between relocation distribution in term of number of relocation and her length distribution.

 ## Conclusion

+- **min-identity have an important impacte but they touch all assembly**
+- **relocation was the majority of misassemblies in long-read uncorrected misassemblies**
+- **analyse length of relocation can be better than just the count**

 Majority of misassembly was relocation her number drop-down rapidly when `extensive-min-size` increase this parameter has a direct impact on this relocation misassembly definition.
 I can't explain the translocation and inversion evolution.

 I would like to say that the relocations that remain after the value of extensive-min-size are greater than 10 kb are *true* relocations. *True* in the sense that they are actualy due to assembly errors and not to a contig mappability trouble.
 Checking each misassembly, manually is difficult, takes a lot of time, be very arbitrary but found a good threshold for `extensive-min-size` seems impossible.

-Misassemblies quast metrics were good, for long reads uncorrected assemblies maybe the name isn't the good one, **large unalignement** was maybe a better name?
-Finaly it's still an assemblies evaluation metrics if you reduce the *# misassemblies* number you improve your assemblies.
+The count of misassemblies produce by quast is good assembly quality metrics even for uncorrected longread assemblies.
+But we need not focus on the number of misassemblies but more on the number by types and for relocations check the length distribution to see in details the effect of change on assembly pipeline.

-Reduce misassemblies number was a good thing but remove short misassemblies and create large misassemblies isn't a good idea.
-Compare misassemblies length distribution could be a better idea, even it's less clear than a unique number.
-I think we can create better tools than just a violin plot human eye analysis.
+Reduce the number of misassemblies was a good thing, for translocation and inversion we can just check the number.
+But for relocation remove short relocation and create large relocation isn't a good idea.
+Compare relocations length distribution could be a better idea, even it's less clear than a unique number.
+I think we can create better tools than just a human eye analysis on a plot.

 ## Acknowledgement